-We are preparing for the Incentivized Testnet phase of Cardano’s Shelley era, which will mark the very first steps towards the network’s decentralization.
+The Incentivized Testnet phase of Cardano’s Shelley era has begun, marking the very first steps towards the network’s decentralization.
 This testnet is designed to test incentivization in a real-world context and allow you – the ada holder – to earn real rewards by either delegating your stake or running a stake pool.

 Enter your email below to receive regular progress updates.

-The balance check snapshot was taken at 12.00 UTC on November 12.
-If you had ada in a mainnet Daedalus or Yoroi wallet at that time, you can now check your testnet balance via special balance check versions of Daedalus and Yoroi.
+The balance snapshot was taken at 12:00 UTC on November 29, 2019.
+If you had ada in a mainnet Daedalus or Yoroi wallet at the time, you can now restore your testnet ada balance and access stake delegation features or start running a stake pool to earn real ada rewards.

-The Incentivized Testnet will allow us to test something our earlier testnets couldn’t: real behavior – and real behavior requires real rewards.
-On the Incentivized Testnet, ada holders will be able to participate in the network and earn real ada through stake delegation or operating a stake pool.
+The Incentivized Testnet allows us to test something our earlier testnets couldn’t: real behavior – and real behavior requires real rewards.
+On the Incentivized Testnet, ada holders can participate in the network and earn real ada through stake delegation or operating a stake pool.

 We are building a decentralized network of globally distributed participants.
 The information gathered from the Incentivized Testnet will be crucial in creating a fair and balanced incentive mechanism, which will ensure reliable and honest network participation long into the future.